Port Chalmers: Port

-The port currently has three berths suitable for handling containerised, multi-purpose, and conventional vessels; Beach St, the container berth and the multi-purpose three berths.
-The swinging basin is dredged to 13.5 m, with a turning diameter of 487 m.
-A $23 million 135 m long extension to the existing multi-purpose berth which increased its total length to 431 m was completed in 2019.
+The port currently has three berths suitable for handling containerised, multi-purpose, and conventional vessels; Beach St, the container berth and three multi-purpose berths.
+The swinging basin has been dredged to 13.5 m, with a turning diameter of 487 m.
+In 2019, a $23 million, 135 m long extension to the existing multi-purpose berth, increasing its total length to 431 m was completed.